onethawt/idaplugins-list/README.md

 **I'll be adding plugins over the next few days.
 Once I feel like I've listed the majority of them, I will organize them hierarchically, and then if the license permits add them as a submodule.**

+**If a plugin is only a source repo with no description or documentation, I am not adding it.**

+* [3DSX Loader](https://github.com/0xEBFE/3DSX-IDA-PRO-Loader): IDA PRO Loader for 3DSX files

 * [Adobe Flash disassembler](https://hex-rays.com/contests/2009/SWF/ReadMe.txt): The 2 plugins present in this archive will enable IDA to parse SWF files, load all SWF tags as segments for fast search and retrieval, parse all tags that can potentially contain ActionScript2 code, discover all such code(a dedicated processor module has been written for it) and even name the event functions acording to event handled in it (eg. OnInitialize).
 [Download](https://hex-rays.com/contests/2009/SWF/swf.zip)

+* [Android Debugging](https://github.com/techbliss/ADB_Helper_QT_Super_version): This version have both support for native arm debugging via usb and sdk ADV manager.

+* [BinClone](https://github.com/BinSigma/BinClone): BinClone: detecting code clones in malware [SERE 2014]

 * [BinNavi](https://github.com/google/binnavi): BinNavi is a binary analysis IDE - an environment that allows users to inspect, navigate, edit, and annotate control-flow-graphs of disassembled code, do the same for the callgraph of the executable, collect and combine execution traces, and generally keep track of analysis results among a group of analysts.

 * [Bin Sourcerer](https://github.com/BinSigma/BinSourcerer): BinSourcerer (a.k.a RE-Source Online) is an assembly to source code matching framework for binary auditing and malware analysis.

+* [Bootroom Analysis Library](https://github.com/digitalbond/IBAL): IBAL is the IDA Pro Bootrom Analysis Library, which contains a number of useful functions for analyzing embedded ROMs.

 * [Bosch ME7](https://github.com/AndyWhittaker/IDAProBoschME7): Siemens Bosch ME7.x Disassembler Helper for IDA Pro